SkySaves/QT-Book-Search/Installer/README.txt

 This is an installer for a standalone exe.

 Warning:
-Might remain open even after you close the program, not sure what thats about.
+Might remain open even after you close the program from the main form, not sure what thats about.